westgoten/esocial-simplified/README.md

 Computer Science on November, 2018.

-Thanks to my colleague [Izadora](https://www.linkedin.com/in/izadorapaim/), whom participated in the project.
+Thanks to my colleague [Izadora](https://www.linkedin.com/in/izadorapaim/), who participated in the project.

 ## How to run the app
 You'll need to install [NetBeans](https://netbeans.apache.org/download/index.html)